 What follows is a description of each of our membership plans.

 Small members can reserve dates that are three to ninety days into the future and hold one reservation of up to 2,000 points on the calendar at a time.
 2,000 points works out to be a long weekend in the high season in the Spring House, or five nights over a weekend in the low season.
 Medium and large members can reserve dates much farther into the future, so small members will generally be getting the “excess capacity” nights that those with larger plans have not already reserved.

 Medium members can reserve dates that are three days to one year into the future and hold six reservations of up to 10,000 points on the calendar at a time.

 Large members can reserve dates that are three days to two years into the future and hold ten reservations of up to 15,000 points on the calendar at a time.

 Important info about the boat

-Members will also have access to our great sport boat (a 2012 Moomba Mojo) on nearby Lake Glenville.
+Medium members and large members have access to our great sport boat (a 2012 Moomba Mojo) on nearby Lake Glenville.
 It’s available for your use from late May to late September.
-It is not as simple as a pontoon boat and therefore requires an hour-long orientation for the pilot with a member of our team.
-Simply let us know when it’s convenient for you, and we’ll make arrangements to do that when you’re up there.
+It is not as simple as a pontoon boat and therefore requires an hour-long orientation for the pilot.
+A member of our team will provide the orientation, so let me know when it’s convenient for you, and we’ll make arrangements to do that when you’re up there.